Menu

 Example Questions to Ask Your Doctor

-• What is my diagnosis?
-Where can I learn more about the disease?
+• Where can I learn more about this cancer and how it will affect me?

-• Do you specialize in treating a certain type of mesothelioma (ie. pleural mesothelioma or peritoneal mesothelioma)?
+• Do you specialize in a certain type of mesothelioma (pleural, peritoneal, etc.)?

-• How soon do I need to start treatment and how long will treatment last?
+• How soon do I need to start treatment?
+How long will it last?

-• What are the side effects or risks I can expect from these treatment methods?
+• What side effects can I expect from these options?

 What to Expect at Your First Appointment